Ramona Quimby, Age 8: Critical reception

-Critics welcomed the latest volume in this series, praising Cleary's ability to convey the real concerns of ordinary children with clarity and sensitivity.
+Critics welcomed Ramona Quimby, Age 8, praising Cleary's ability to convey the real concerns of ordinary children with clarity and sensitivity.
 The Children's Literature review says, "Kids may easily identify with Ramona's difficulties, as Cleary depicts this 'typical' white American middle-class family with warmth and interest.
 Cleary tackles the difficult issue of describing a happy family with grace; the Quimby family is far from perfect, and although not poverty-stricken, they are also far from rich."

 Kirkus Reviews agree that readers will identify with Ramona, writing "Though the family has its money worries and its cranky days, things are never so bad that a Sunday dinner at the Whopperburger can't cheer them up...
 As always, Ramona's thought processes are amusing, touching, and revealing.
 Once more, Cleary shows us life through Ramona's eyes and shows her young readers that they are not alone."

 In 1986, Choosing Books for Kids included Ramona Quimby, Age 8 in its list of Ten Books for Eights and Nines Too Good to Miss, and says "Cleary paints a real world kids can readily relate to."